partikelir/technocrat/readme.md

 *Please note that Pendrell is still in the 0.x branch of development; things can (and will) change!
 If anyone out there would like to actually use this theme in production (or as a foundation for further customization) please feel welcome to contact me and I'll be less indiscriminate with my commits.
 Currently I am moving fast and occasionally breaking things as if nobody else is using this repo for anything.*

 You can see Pendrell in action on my personal blog, [Synapticism](http://synapticism.com).
+Pendrell also forms the basis of [Technocrat](https://github.com/synapticism/technocrat), the theme visible on [Synaptic/Dev](http://synapticism.com/dev).